gopro2027/ArduinoAirSuspensionController/README.md

 ### Overview:
 This is intended as a DIY replacement for products such as Airlift 3P(3H*) ($1500) or Airtek Stage 2+ ($1000) with a build cost of less than $500.
 Combined with the customizability of open sourced code, I hope this is a tempting option for some DIY-ers out there.<br>
-Out goal with this project is to provide the car community with a modern fully customizable well documented air suspension system with a budget build cost in mind, all not bound by the limitations of a single company.
+Our goal with this project is to provide the car community with a modern fully customizable well documented air suspension system with a budget build cost in mind, all not bound by the limitations of a single company.
 The rest of your car is custom to you, why not your air suspension too?<br>
 - You want your car in the background?
 You got it.<br>
 - You want to put your logo on the manifold?
 You got it.<br>
 - You want your controller to look like a gameboy?
 Sure why not! **<br>